Roadmap

 Flag in-source as // CONVENIENCE: if it lands.

-Byzantine liveness for confluence, module, and organism committees
+Byzantine liveness for every organism committee

 Mosaik’s Raft variant is crash-fault tolerant.
 The zipnet liveness item applies to every committee.
 A future BFT variant in mosaik would be inherited by every component; until then, a deliberately compromised committee member can DoS liveness in its own committee.

-Confluence-level confidentiality beyond TDX
+Composite-organism-level confidentiality beyond TDX

 New mid-rung composition classes